 That “h” sound doesn’t come naturally to French speakers since it doesn’t exist in French.
 When speaking English, sometimes French speakers add it where there isn’t supposed to be an “h” at all.
 I’m hangry.
 Huh?
 Is he pissed off or just in a rush for dinner?
 Better to clarify.

 Listen up when happiness is involved.
 The intonation makes all the difference on this one.
 The emphasis is on the first part of the word and not the last!

 Squirrel is a tricky one.

 Squirrel just isn’t an easy word to say.
 Even when I was a toddler, I had trouble saying this one and would just squeal and point in front of the window if a squirrel was in the backyard.
 Luckily, I’ve since learned how to say squirrel.
 Now the problem is the name Aurore.
 Just a nightmare to say for a non-native French speaker.

-And if you had any doubts, this post is all in good fun.
+And if you had any doubts, this post about the French accent in English is all in good fun.
 I would love to hear some French people weigh in with fun words that Americans mispronounce in French!
 You know, to keep it even and all. 😉

 And wow, this is my 200th post since I started Oui In France!